-- 4. In the Name field, enter the name of the project, which is typically the name of the project, for example MyWebSite.
+- 1. In Visual Studio, click the File menu, then click New, and then click Project.
+The new project dialog appears. - 2.
+In the new project dialog, in the Project Types tree, expand Visual C#, and then click Web. - 3.
+In the Templates list, click ASP.NET Web Application. - 4.
+In the Name field, enter the name of the project, which is typically the name of the project, for example MyWebSite.
 Visual studio will use this name as the default .NET namespace and assembly name. - 5.
 In the Location field, enter the document root of the Sitecore solution, for example C:\inetpub\sitecore\MyWebSite\WebSite. - 6.
-Clear the Create directory for solution checkbox. - 7.
-Accept the default value in the Location field, and then click OK.
+Select the Create directory for solution checkbox. - Accept the default value in the Location field, and then click OK.
 Visual Studio creates a subdirectory in the directory specified by the Location field.
 The project appears in Visual Studio.